More storms, more hail reports in Kansas

 WICHITA, Kan.
-(KSNW) — More storms are popping up across Kansas on Monday, June 6, and they are bringing hail with them.
+(KSNW) — More storms are popped up across Kansas on Monday, June 6, bringing large hail.

 The latest hail report from the KSN Strom Track 3 Weather Team: